seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **LAFEU**
 Go to, sir; you were beaten in Italy for picking a
 kernel out of a pomegranate; you are a vagabond and
-no true traveller: you are more saucy with lords
+no true traveler: you are more saucy with lords
 and honorable personages than the commission of your
 birth and virtue gives you heraldry.
 You are not
 worth another word, else I'd call you knave.
 I leave you.